-7.1 Aggregate/Entity-Level Approach
+9.1.
+Aggregate/entity-level approach

-Under an aggregate approach, the primary methods for calculating the aggregate RA are a quantile technique and the cost of capital method.
+Under an aggregate approach, the primary methods for calculating the aggregate RA are a quantile method and the cost of capital method.
 The margin method may be appropriate for an aggregate RA if a single margin can be selected to reflect the compensation the entity requires for bearing the risk associated with the underlying portfolios.
 In addition, margins may be used to allocate the aggregate RA to the unit of account level.

-7.1.1 Aggregate Approach Using a Quantile Technique
+9.1.1.
+Aggregate approach using a quantile method

-The actuary may allocate the aggregate RA using margins that are calibrated to ensure that the sum of the RA calculated at the unit of account level is equal to the aggregate RA calculated via a quantile technique.
+The actuary may allocate the aggregate RA using margins that are calibrated to ensure that the sum of the RA calculated at the unit of account level is equal to the aggregate RA calculated via a quantile method.
 Other allocation methods are also possible.
 In choosing a reasonable approach, the actuary has discretion to consider operational efficiency.

-If using margins, the actuary would periodically review and recalibrate the margins.
-The actuary may choose to limit change in the margins outside of the periodic review cycle (which may be annually) only if the resulting confidence level corresponding to the RA drifts away from the target confidence level by more than a pre-defined threshold.
+If using margins to allocate the aggregate RA the actuary may periodically review and recalibrate the margins.
+The actuary may choose to limit change in the margins outside of the periodic review cycle (which may be annually) to only those circumstances where the resulting confidence level corresponding to the RA drifts away from the target confidence level by more than a pre-defined threshold.